 Aegate is an EMVO appointed Blueprint provider.
 The Aegate Blueprint solution is highly secure and resilient, because it is hosted on a private cloud, which delivers 100% availability.
 It is performance proven with a well-established test harness an intuitive reporting.

 According to The European Observatory on Infringements of Intellectual Property Rights (EUIPO) fake drugs cost the EU pharmaceutical industry €10.2bn annually.
 In their recently published report, that refers to manufacturers and wholesalers but not retailers, The Observatory estimates that the loss of sales in the sector is equivalent, in direct employment losses, of almost 38,000 jobs.
 The report also highlights the serious consequences for health that fake drugs can have on patients across Europe.
 These health issues also have economic implications, especially on healthcare systems.
-For more information, see the full report here.

 This risk to health is why the EU Parliament have taken action to introduce the Falsified Medicines Directive, which needs to be implemented by February 2019, to help to secure the pharmaceutical supply chain from the dangers of falsified medicines.